 Many types of foods contain the chemical histamine, which can trigger an allergic reaction.
 While most people can process it without incident, those with sensitivity to histamine may experience a number of unpleasant symptoms.
-While you cannot completely avoid this chemical, avoiding or limiting consumption of particularly rich food sources can help.
+While you cannot completely avoid this chemical, avoiding or limiting consumption of particularly histamine-rich food sources can help.

 The inability to process histamine has been identified as a contributor to several health conditions such as eczema, anxiety and panic attacks, asthma, rhinitis and urticaria, more commonly referred to as hives.
 The British Allergy Foundation notes that studies have shown histamine might play a role in these conditions, and if you suffer from any of them, eating a low-histamine diet might help reduce symptoms.

 The enzyme diamine oxidase helps break down histamine during the digestive process.
 If you lack sufficient amounts of this enzyme, the histamine can build up in your system, resulting in allergy-like symptoms such as headache, rash, itching and vomiting.